 Wisboom pumping station

 The Wisboom pumping station is just one of the many stunning buildings that decorate Kinderdijk’s UNESCO World Heritage grounds.
 Here, you will delve deeper into the history behind Kinderdijk as you discover the workings of this pumping station, built in 1868.
-Step right in for a close-up inspection of the impressive flywheels on display int he engine room.
+Unfortunately this building is closed due to the corona virus outbreak.

 Standing silently beside the glistening waters of the Kinderdijk basins, a monumental structure serves as the pivotal link between the historical windmills of ages past, and the twin modern pumping stations facing them along the river dike.
 This is the stately Wisboom pumping station, where once, the unique Kinderdijk approach to water management started to pick up steam to face the future.
 Its beating heart was originally made up of a wheezing, thumping steam engine.
 Later on, as technological insights advanced, this steam-powered heart was replaced by a whirring electrical engine.